Jordan Cove Energy Project: Power plant

-The South Dunes Power Plant is a proposed combined cycle natural gas fueled power plant, built to provide power to the liquefaction facility.
-Locating on-site, it would have a peaking capacity of 420 MW.
+The first 2009 application included the South Dunes Power Plant, which was a proposed combined cycle natural gas fueled power plant, built to provide power to the liquefaction facility.
+Located close to US 101 at the East edge of the site, it would have a peaking capacity of 420 MW.
 Permitting of the facility falls under the authority of the Oregon Energy Facility Siting Council.

+The later 2013 application removed the separate power plant, in favor of direct gas turbine driven refrigeration compressors.
+The facility was to be independent of outside power, with an on-site power plant using a steam turbine fed by a combination Heat Recovery Steam Generators (HRSG), recovering heat from the gas turbines, and a natural gas fired boiler.

 History

 According to PBS Newshour the original intent was for the facility to be used to import natural gas into the US, prior to the development of the exploitation of petroleum resources through "fracking".
 In December 2007, the Jordan Cove Energy Project and the Pacific Connector Gas Pipeline applied for approval from the Federal Energy Regulatory Commission (FERC).
 An environmental impact statement for both projects was issued in May 2009.

 The original developers of the Jordan Cove project are Energy Projects Development Limited.
 The current lead investor in the Jordan Cove terminal is Veresen, an energy infrastructure company based in Calgary, Alberta.

 The investors in the pipeline are Williams and Veresen.
 FERC approved the project in December 2009.
 In April 2012, FERC vacated the approval upon notification that the owners would no longer be pursuing an import facility.
 In May 2013, Jordan Cove filed applications with FERC to construct and operate a liquefied natural gas export facility.
 In June 2015, the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians, the local Native American tribe, brought their grave concerns before the Jordan Cove Board stating the project directly impacts cultural, historical and archeological resources located throughout Jordan Cove.
 In July the tribe echoed their concerns in a letter to the Federal Energy Regulatory Committee.

 FERC denied the project a permit on March 11, 2016.
 The reason given was that Veresen had not demonstrated the need for the project, and that the benefits from the project would not outweigh the harm done to individual landowners to justify the use of eminent domain.
 On March 25, Veresen announced that they had found a potential buyer for the gas that would be exported, which was a consortium of Japanese utilities, but no contracts were signed.
 They suggested they appeal the decision by FERC and lost that appeal in December 2016.
 The project was cancelled in late 2021.

+In 2025, a new startup, OA Partners LLC, has filed an appeal with the US Court of Appeals for the District of Columbia to attempt to reverse the 2016 FERC rejection of the project.